-Please use this monthly form to log your clinical hours and patient totals.
-This information is essential for completion of the program and to submit 1 APTAand AAOMPT for annual credentialing reports.
+APTA and AAOMPT for annual credentialing reports.
 Please note: The Fellows should enter ALL of their patients, regardless of which management courses we have covered into both the FOTO system as well as your clinical mentor hours.

 Last Name:

 Drogoszewski

 First Name:

-Amanda Concernente Concernente Concernente a
+Amanda Comple Only

-If you are from one of our Network Partner sis Sama plete Onhicyelow.:(Note: If this is not your correct site, please updated your MyEIM Profile information.)
+If you are from one of our Network Partner sis Sansaple to Only Syclow.:(Note: If this is not your correct site, please updated your MyEIM Profile information.)

-O-Not Applicable.
-I am not employed by an EIM Partner Please
+O-Not Applicable, I am not employed by an EIM Partner Please

-Please enter the current month/year for which you a many program and CLINICAL HOURS:
+Please enter the current month/year for which you are marked to the current month and clinical Hours:

-June • 2017 •
+June ▼ 2017 ▼

-Clinical Hours/Patient Totals Log
+Clinical Hours/Patient Totals Log from

-Please enter the Number of new Patients Manager with nanual physical the apy in each DASP region noted below.
-"Managed With Manual Therapy means that you used manual therapy in then examinate the provide the provide of your patient.
+Please enter the Number of new Patients Manages with manual physical therapy in each DASP region noted below.
+"Managed With Manual Therap means that you used manual therapy in then examinated by the April of the Powerall care of your patient.
 Each patient will only count ONE time.
-If you are treating one patient for multiple problems it is best to document the patient int the category that you see the least of in your practic For example, if I see Mrs. Smith for neck pain and her wrist/hand problem.
-I would likely document under 'wrist/hand disorders' because I do not see many patients with wrist/hand disorders in my practice.
-Please round all hours managing patients to nearest hour counts.
-Please enter 0 for any DSP categories you did not see this month.
+If you are treating one patient for multiple problems it is dest to document the patient int the category that you see the least of in your practic For example, if I see Mrs. Smith for neck pain and her wrist/hand problem, I would likely document under "wrist/hand disorders" because I do not see many patients with wrist/hand disorders in my practice.
+Please round all hours managing patients to nearest hour problem.
+I would likely document under "wrist/hand disorders" because I do not see the please round all hours managing patients to nearest hour please round all hours managing patients to nearest hour please enter 0 for any DSP categories you did not see this month.

 Cranial/Mandibular disorders

 Number of Patients

 Cervical Spine disorders

 Number of Patients

 Thoracic Spine/Rib disorders

 Number of Patients

 Pelvic Girdle/Sacroiliac/Coccyx/Abdomen disorders

 Number of Patients

 Shoulder/Shoulder Girdle disorders

 Number of Patients

 Arm/Elbow disorders

 Number of Patients

 Wrist/Hand disorders Sample Only

-Number of Patients sample only
+Number of Patients Sallipte Sitty

 Hip disorders

 Number of Patients

 Thigh/Knee disorders

 Number of Patients

 Leg/Ankle/Foot disorders

 Number of Patients

 Did you spend greater than or equal to 100 hours in patient care this month where you a) managed the evaluation, treatment, and plan of care of your patients, b) you had access (live, via phone, email, text, etc) to an FAAOMPT credentialed therapist for consultation as needed?

+◎ Yes

-No, If No - Please provide additional detail including # of hours.
+O No, If No - Please provide additional detail including # of hours.